leraman/wisecondorX/README.md

         normalize the X and/or Y chromosome.
         - When the female reference is given to the [`predict`](#stage-3-predict-cnas) function, chromosome X will be analysed;
         when on the other hand the male reference is used, chromosomes X & Y are analysed.
-This regardless of the gender of the test case, although I would **not** advice to use a female reference and a male test case, or vice versa &mdash; this because numerous Y reads wrongly map the X chromosome.
+This regardless of the gender of the test case, although I would **never** advice to use a female reference and a male test case, or vice versa &mdash; this because numerous Y reads wrongly map the X chromosome.
 Using a matching reference, the latter is accounted for.
         - For NIPT, exclusively a female reference should be created.
 This implies that for NIPT, wisecondorX is not able to analyse the Y chromosome.
 Furthermore, obtaining consistent shifts in the X chromosome is only possible when the reference